 - boosting levels of magnesium and sulfate

-The theory is that the body absorbs the magnesium from the Epsom salts through the skin.
+The theory is that the body absorbs the magnesium from Epsom salt through the skin.

 However, no studies support these claims.

-Soaking the feet can dry out the skin, and this can worsen the foot problems that people with diabetes face.
+Soaking the feet can dry out the skin.
+This can worsen the foot problems that people with diabetes experience.

 Wounds and dry skin